Tag Archive for: ESOP

 In an ESOP, the current owner sells either a portion or all of their ownership interest in the business to the plan, allowing employees to become participants in the ownership structure.

-Importantly, the owner is not obligated to divest their entire stake at once; there is no minimum percentage of company stock an ESOP must hold when established.
+Importantly, the owner is not obligated to divest their entire stake at once, and there is no minimum percentage of company stock an ESOP must hold when established.
 In the construction industry, owners typically structure ESOPs to include between 30% and 100% of the company’s shares.

 Advantages of the ESOP Structure¹